hylimo/hylimo/website/docs/sequence.md

 ### actor

-Creates a stickman figure symbolising a user.
+Creates a stickman figure symbolising a user.\
+An actor can optionally be instanced, meaning that they possess certain attributes.\
+An instanced actor is an actor that has a stickman on top and an `instance` below it.

 **params**:

 - 0: the optional name of the user.
 Defaults to `User`
+- 1: A function that sets the instance values of this actor, making this actor instanced.\
+  If this function is set, the stickman will be placed on top of a newly created `instance`\
+  The stickman specifically can then be styled/layouted using `instanced-actor(-element)`.\
+  To access the created instance, use `<return value>.instance`
 - `below`: the optional participant below which this actor should be placed.
 If set, this actor will have the same x coordinate as the given value and the y coordinate of the current event

-**returns**: the created actor
+**returns**: the created stickman.
+If this actor is instanced, you can access the instance using `<return value>.instance`

 ### deactivate